QuantFILab/Divfolio/README.md

 Option II: Clustering portfolio according to their risk profile, and exporting to local machine png.

-Option III: Proveing ghaph LASSO to portfolios over time to investigate covarience between assets during divestment, and exporting to local machine png.
+Option III: Providing graph LASSO to portfolios over time to investigate covarience between assets during divestment, and exporting to local machine png.

 ## Examples 1: Generate Portfolio on Application